top of page

 First things first.
 A few definitions for you (apologies in advance to the non-language-nerds and rest assured there are practical tips and tools listed below!):

 Morpheme: A morpheme is the smallest unit of language that carries meaning.
 For example, the word “cat” means an animal.
 The plural marker “-s” only has one letter, but it carries the meaning of plurality.
 Therefore, the word “cats” contains two morphemes.
-“Letter,” as in a thing you write, is one morpheme, “teacher” is two morphemes (verb "teach" plus the suffix "-er").
+“Letter,” as in a thing you write, is one morpheme, and “teacher” is two morphemes (the verb "teach" plus the suffix "-er").
 If you get the distinction, congratulations – you understand what a morpheme is!

 Morphemes can either be free or bound.
 “Cat” is a free morpheme because it can exist on its own.
 The plural marker “-s” is a bound morpheme because it cannot exist on its own; it always has to be attached to another morpheme.